Hearing loss in children

 Auditory Processing Disorder

-Auditory Processing Disorder (APD) is a hearing problem that occurs not in the ears but in the hearing pathways or hearing centres of the brain.
+Auditory Processing Disorder (APD) is a hearing problem which occurs not in the ears but in the hearing pathways or hearing centres of the brain.
 The ears may process sound normally, and the person may pass ordinary hearing tests, but the brain has difficulty interpreting what is heard.
-This type of hearing loss adversely affects understanding, especially in difficult listening situations such as when there is another distracting sound present or when listening to complex information or instructions.
+This type of hearing loss adversely affects understanding, especially in difficult listening situations such as when there is another distracting sound present, or when listening to complex information or instructions.
 As a result, learning is usually affected.

 Hearing Assessment for Children